skip to content

 Equipped with these decluttering tips, you’re now several steps closer to tackling clutter with expertise and confidence.
 Need more info on how to declutter?
 Ready to cut out clutter and free up space with self storage?
 Our team here at Stor-It has you covered.
 We’re Idaho’s oldest and largest self-storage providers, proudly offering an extensive selection of high-quality storage units at 16 locations across the Gem State.

 We also offer flexible month-to-month leases, packing and moving supplies available for sale onsite, and FREE locks to new tenants.
-Explore our site to get more decluttering advice, storage tips, and info on the Stor-It experience — and strike a decisive blow against clutter today!
+Explore our site to get more decluttering advice, our FAQ, and info on the Stor-It experience — and strike a decisive blow against clutter today!